trevorwslee/MicroPython-DumbDisplay/README.md

 # Installation

-For Micro-Python, please refer to the [above-mentioned YouTube video](https://www.youtube.com/watch?v=KVU26FyXs5M) for examples of using DumbDisplay MicroPython Library for microcontroller programming.
+For MicroPython, please refer to the [above-mentioned YouTube video](https://www.youtube.com/watch?v=KVU26FyXs5M) for examples of using DumbDisplay MicroPython Library for microcontroller programming.

 If your targeted is desktop / laptop, you can install the package like: